Understanding Your Bill

 Delivery and Supply Charges

-The delivery portion of your bill covers the cost to deliver power to your home or business.
+The delivery portion of your bill covers the cost to deliver power across PPL Electric’s distribution system.

-The supply portion includes charges for the amount of electricity you use.
+The supply portion covers the cost of electricity used and transmission charges.

 If you do not shop for electricity through a third-party supplier, you’ll pay the Price to Compare, or PPL Electric default rate which changes twice per year on June 1 and December 1.